Agorex-io/Proposals/proposals/aip-1.md

 Once the AIP is ready for the repository, a AIP editor will:

 - Assign an AIP number (generally the PR number or, if preferred by the author, the Issue number if there was discussion in [the Issues section of this repository] about this AIP).

-- Accept the corresponding pull request (pending approved reviews from the Board as described in _Proposal Workflow_ above).
+- Recommend to the [Agorex Board of Directors] that they review and approve the corresponding pull request as described in _Proposal Workflow_ above.
+- Merge the pull request to master upon approval of the Board.
 - Send a message back to the AIP author with the next step (tagging them in an Issue comment or PR is sufficient).

 AIP editors don't pass judgment on AIPs.
 They merely do the administrative & editorial part (which is generally a low volume task).